useblocks/sphinx-needs/docs/directives/needflow.rst

 Both must be available and correctly configured to work.

-Please read :ref:`install_plantuml` for a step-by-step installation explanation.
+Please read :ref:`install plantuml <install_plantuml>` for a step-by-step installation explanation.

 Options
 -------